Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling: Schrödinger Bridge Problems

 from which we obtain the half bridge solutions $S^*(Γ,□,Q,𝒫) = Γ Q_{•|0}$ and $S^*(□,ϒ,Q,𝒫) = ϒ Q_{•|τ}$.
 That is, one of the endpoint (or marginal, for $\StaHSB$) distributions of $Q = Q_0 Q_{•|0} = Q_τ Q_{•|τ}$ is replaced by one of $Γ,ϒ$ while keeping the associated conditional distribution of $Q$ constant.
 In the case of $\DynHSB$, it thus suffices to propagate the initial (terminal) distribution $Γ$ ($ϒ$) through the forward (backward) dynamics of $Q$: $Q_{•|0}$ ($Q_{•|τ}$).

 $R_0$ plays a minor role in $\DynSB$.
 From \cref{eq:kl_decomp_half} applied with $Q = R$, $H ∈ 𝒫_𝒞$, either $R_0$ is such that $\DynSB$ do not admit any solution (when $D_{KL}(S \TO R) = +∞$ for every $S ∈ 𝒫_𝒞(Γ,ϒ)$), or the solution to $\DynSB$ exists, is unique, and is independent of $R_0$.
-This work is concerned with the case where $R$ is given by the solution to a $d$-dimensional stochastic differential equation (SDE), i.e.\ a diffusion process \citep{oksendal2003stochastic,friedman1975stochastic}.
+This work is concerned with the case where $R$ is given by the solution to a $d$-dimensional SDE, i.e.\ a diffusion process \citep{oksendal2003stochastic,friedman1975stochastic}.
 We consider the following reference SDE, with initial distribution $Γ$ (without loss of generality),

 Thorough the paper, it is assumed that \cref{eq:sde_ref} admits a unique (weak, non-explosive) solution, whose law defines the reference law $R = Γ R_{•|0}$.
-It is also assumed that $R ≪ R^{\circ}$ where $R^{\circ}$ is the law of the unique solution to \cref{eq:sde_ref} with $μ_R(x,t) = 0$.
+It is also assumed that $R ≪ R^{\circ}$ where $R^{\circ}$ is the law of the unique solution to \cref{eq:sde_ref} with $μ_R(x,t) = 0$, and that $Σ_R(x,t) ≔ σ_R(x,t)σ_R(x,t)ᵀ$ is invertible.
 These are mild assumptions.
 The law $R_{•|0}$ only depends on the drift coefficient $f(x,t)$ and on the diffusion coefficient $σ_R(x,t)$.
-Here and in the following $Σ_R(x,t) ≔ σ_R(x,t)σ_R(x,t)ᵀ$ is assumed to be invertible.